robertocarroll/icc-beta/style-guide-templates/style-points.md

 Use links for email addresses and write them in full.

 ## Gender-neutral language
 Don't use the generic “he” or “they” instead of “he or she”.
 Use plural forms of nouns where possible.
 If not, use “he or she”, “his or her” and “his or hers” but avoid repetition, which can quickly make sentences clumsy.

+## Headings and sub-headings
+The page title is very important.
+It tells users and search engines what the page is about:

+- No more than 70 characters.
+- Speak to the focus of the page.
+- Don’t use abbreviations, e.g. International Criminal Court not ICC.
+- Include who the article or page is about if possible.
+- Clear and concise subheadings help to guide users.

 ## Judgment not judgement
 No middle “e” (“judgment”) for a legal ruling.
 Don't change the spelling (“judgement”) in a direct quotation or the title of a judgment from another court.